Topology-Aware Active Learning on Graphs: Background and Notation

-Identifying a function $v:\{x_i\}_{i=1}^n \mapsto \mathbb{R}$ with a vector in $\mathbb{R}^n$, the regularizer in Laplace learning \eqref{eq:intro:laplace} can be rewritten as which directly shows that $L_{\epsilon}$ is symmetric and positive semi-definite \cite[Proposition 1]{TutSpec}.
-We note that normalized variants of the graph Laplacian, such as the symmetric or random-walk Laplacian, are also frequently used.
-For a detailed comparison, see \cite{TutSpec}.
-Laplace learning is usually used in conjunction with hard constraints, i.e.
+where $D$ is the diagonal degree matrix with entries $D_{ii} = \sum_{j=1}^n w_{ij}$.
+Identifying a function $v:\{x_i\}_{i=1}^n \mapsto \mathbb{R}$ with a vector in $\mathbb{R}^n$, the regularizer in Laplace learning \eqref{eq:intro:laplace} can be rewritten as which directly shows that $L$ is symmetric and positive semi-definite \cite[Proposition 1]{TutSpec}.
+We note that normalized variants of the graph Laplacian, such as the symmetric or random-walk Laplacian, are also frequently used \cite{TutSpec}.
+Laplace learning uses hard label constraints